manosakpujiha/moz-todo-react/README.md

-This an online to do app which i improved upon from the mozilla website tutorial on javascript frameworks.
+This is an online to-do app which I improved upon, from the mozilla website tutorial on javascript frameworks.
 I enabled the app to persist the user data even after the browser is exited using local storage.

 https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/React_todo_list_beginning